Voltron Force

-Voltron Force is a pseudo-sequel to the 1980s animated series Voltron that was originally scheduled for a release in autumn of 2010.
-Eventually, the show premiered on June 16, 2011, exclusively on the Nicktoons television network to coincide with the premiere of the second season of Iron Man: Armored Adventures.
-It ended on April 25, 2012, with the episode "Black".
-Unlike the original Voltron series, the uniforms of the lions' pilots are of the same color scheme as their respective lions; the second Voltron series to do so after Voltron: The Third Dimension.
+Voltron Force is an animated television series that premiered on June 16, 2011, exclusively on Nicktoons.
+It is a sequel to the 1980s animated series Voltron and the 1999 CGI series Voltron: The Third Dimension.
+It ended after one season on April 25, 2012, with the planned second season being unproduced.

 Premise

 The series intro is narrated by Daniel (Vincent Tong):

 The show centers on the reunion of the original Voltron Force and the group of cadets training to follow in their footsteps.
 In battle, they pilot their five robot lions and, when necessary, combine them to form the mighty robot Voltron.
 Among the enemies they face are their old nemesis, Lotor, and a corrupt military head intent on destroying Voltron and assassinating the Voltron Force to stage a coup d'état and become president of Galaxy Garrison himself.